eclipse-theia/vscode-builtin-extensions/doc/Publishing.md

 Publishing is done using GitHub Actions.
 In the vscode-builtin-extensions repo, a publish token for open-vsx.org has been set, that can be used to publish under the identity of the openvsx publish bot.

-Both these Actions are triggered on a workflow dispatch, upon push to the master branch, and in PRs.
-They only act on the currently selected `vscode` submodule commit in the specified branch.
-They do not fetch or pull any new data from the `microsoft/vscode` upstream repository.

-- **publish-vsx-specific-latest:** Creates and packages a **release** version of the built-ins.
-- **publish-vsx-specific-next:** Creates and packages a **prerelease** version of the built-ins.

-If triggered by a workflow dispatch trigger, the built extensions are **published to open vsx**.

-For "regular" vs. "prerelease" versions see [Building.md](./Building.md).
+Building and optionally publishing the extensions is done through the `Build and Publish VS Code Extensions` workflow.
+On any pull request and push to the `master` branch, the workflow will build and package all VS Code extensions to ensure that the build scripts still work as expected.

+Triggering the workflow through the GitHub UI using the `workflow_dispatch` trigger will additionally publish the built extensions to open-vsx.